MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M03_Deploying_Docker_containers_to_Azure_App_Service_web_apps.md

     >**Note**: Record the values of **Registry name** and **Login server** (the registry names and the admin user name should match).
 You will need them later in this lab.

-### Exercise 2: Deploy a Docker container to Azure App Service web app by using Azure DevOps
+### Exercise 2: Deploy a Docker container to Azure App Service web app using Azure DevOps

 In this exercise, you will deploy a Docker container to Azure App Service web app by using Azure DevOps.